PECE-project/drupal-pece/src/docs/source/datamanagement.rst

 below demonstrates how to identify and translate from specific answers to privacy and anonymity questions into the permissions system.

-For cases of extreme sensitivity involving potential damage to research subjects, we advise PECE users to refrain from uploading content to the Internet.
-PECE cannot secure data beyond normal security expectations of state-of-the-art web technologies.
-That is, PECE cannot guarantee nor protect privacy when secure storage and data encryption are not used, despite the effort our design team has made to enforce the usage of strong passwords and data encryption of our backups that are stored in different machines for redundancy.
-Issues of data security will be further discussed under the section on "Data Control".
-For now, it is important to observe the need for using the category of "non-uploadable material" when applicable to sensitive data as described in the graph below:
+For cases of extreme sensitivity involving potential damage to research subjects, we advise PECE users to refrain from uploading content to the Internet at all.
+While the PECE platform was designed with security in mind, the PECE Design Team cannot guarantee the security or privacy of any content that is uploaded to the Internet.
+It is important to observe the need for using the category of “non-uploadable material” when applicable to sensitive data, as described below.

 .. figure:: ../img/figure2.png
    :align:  center